bbeckley-hub/staphscope-typing-tool/README.md

   note = {Comprehensive MRSA genomic analysis tool}
 }
 ```

+---
 Acknowledgements

-Staphscope is truly what it is today by the work of other authors.
-Staphscope integrates tools that was created by others and made freely available to the public.

-I would like to personally extend my many thanks and gratitude to the authors of these software packages and public datasets.
-If you've made it this far, I owe you a beer 🍻 (or coffee ☕!) if we ever encounter one another in person.
-Really, thank you very much!
+---
+The creation of Staphscope is a testament to the power of open-source collaboration.
+It is, in every sense, a synthesis of the incredible work done by others who generously shared their tools and data with the world.

+From the bottom of my heart, I thank the authors and maintainers of these integrated software packages and public datasets.
+Your contributions are the foundation upon which Staphscope is built.

+And if you're reading this—thank you.
+If we ever meet in person, the drinks are on me!
+My greatest thanks to you all.

 ---